Budibase/website/content/blog/app-building/sdk-vs-api.md

 APIs are also useful for building applications that require publically available information - for instance by leveraging map APIs or weather APIs.
 This basically saves us the effort of going and collecting this data ourselves.

+You might also like our guide to [open-source low-code platforms](https://budibase.com/blog/open-source-low-code-platforms/).

 Let’s think quickly about what’s going on under the hood.

 ### How does an API work?